 From Flores, you can hire a taxi, take a shuttle, or hire a guide to reach the park.
 This journey will be about a two-hour drive.
 Try visiting at sunrise when you can hear the jungle come to life with wildlife in the area.
 You can spend the day exploring the site and learning about the rich history of the Mayan civilization.

 On this last day in Guatemala, explore Flores, a small but bustling island town situated on Lake Petén Itzá.
-Flores is full of charming, architectural gems and thriving street markets.
+Flores is full of architectural gems and thriving street markets.
 Take a boat tour of Lake Petén Itzá, visit the local markets, walk the streets, and enjoy the nightlife.

 Looking for a shorter trip?
 Skip out on Semuc Champey and Tikal National Park!
-Instead, explore the incredible sights of Antigua and Lake Atitlán – they’re much closer to Guatemala City.
+Instead, explore the incredible sights of Antigua and Lake Atitlán.
+They’re much closer to Guatemala City.
 If you need time to adjust to the elevation before tackling the Volcán de Fuego and Acatenango hikes, try visiting Antigua last.
 It’ll give your lungs just what they need!

 February 17, 2023